 Scientists from the youth laboratory of Kurgan State University (KSU) have developed a substance that reduces the corrosion rate of alloys by 90%.
 The study is nearing completion.

-Although the alloys used to make implants are generally not prone to oxidation, in some cases, corrosion products may form during their use.
-This is usually due to complex biochemical effects when an infection develops on the implant surface.
-Such corrosion may be associated with the formation of microbial waste products.
+Although the alloys used to make implants are not usually prone to oxidation, in some cases corrosion products can form when they are used.
+This is usually due to complex biochemical effects, when an infection develops on the surface of the implant.
+Such corrosion may be associated with the formation of waste products of microorganisms.

-Therefore, specialists are working on various aspects, including the design, synthesis of substances, and the study of their potential antimicrobial and anti-corrosion properties.
+Therefore, experts are working on various aspects, including the design, synthesis of substances and the study of their potential antimicrobial and anti-corrosion properties.

 We conducted both studies using preliminary computer modeling of antimicrobial activity and in vitro testing of anti-corrosion properties.